stippi/voice-assistant/README.md

 # Voice Assistant

-Start a spoken ChatGPT conversation by activation word in your browser.
+Provides a voice-controlled AI chat interface in your Browser.
+The AI assistant can use **tools** that integrate with various services such as Spotify, Google Calendar and Google Maps.

 This project was bootstrapped using `npm create vite@latest ./ -- --template react-ts`.